andrevks/pure-nodejs-api/README.md

 ## 📄 Project Overview

-This project is a comprehensive Node.js API implementation showcasing advanced skills in pure JavaScript development.
-It demonstrates expertise in building a robust API from scratch, utilizing Node.js HTTP server, regex, Test-Driven Development (TDD) approach, and file uploads using streams.
+This project is a comprehensive Node.js API implementation showcasing intermediate skills in pure JavaScript development.
+It demonstrates expertise in building a API from scratch, utilizing Node.js HTTP server, regex, Test-Driven Development (TDD) approach, and file uploads using streams.

 It's a RESTful API designed to manage tasks.
 It provides various endpoints to perform CRUD (Create, Read, Update, Delete) operations on tasks.
-The API is built using pure Node.js, leveraging streams for efficient file uploads and regex for specific functionality.
-It follows a Test-Driven Development approach, ensuring code quality and reliability.
+The API is built using pure Node.js, leveraging streams for efficient file uploads and regex to match routes params and query strings.

 ## ✨ Key Features